• Home

 Laurel and Hardy - Perfect Day (1929)

-Filming location then and now from the 1929 Laurel and Hardy movie Perfect Day.
+Los Angeles filming location then and now from the 1929 Laurel and Hardy movie Perfect Day.

 Besides some early scenes filmed inside one of the Hal Roach Studios soundstages, the rest of this film was made entirely on location.